eProsima/FIWARE-SH/README.md

 - Added dockerfiles
 - Added integration tests
 - Removed asio as local thirdparty
-- Subscription host and port automatically generated.
+- Subscription host and port automatically generated if they are not specified.

 #### v0.1.1
 - Fiware communication take into account the topic type